 The Office of Accessibility Services is dedicated to helping students with disabilities have equal opportunity at the University of Central Missouri.
 Each year UCM attracts more students with disabilities than any other university in Missouri.
-Students Choose Red because of our reputation for providing the student support services and accommodations they need to thrive at UCM.
+Students choose UCM because of our reputation for providing the student support services and accommodations they need to thrive at UCM.
 If you’re a student with a disability, we encourage you to contact Accessibility Services as soon as possible so that we can work together as you pursue success throughout your time at UCM.

 The UCM campus is accessible, from accessible parking to curb cuts and elevators.

 Did you know that most devices can read aloud, respond to voice commands, use larger fonts, and much more?
 Use the link below to check out the accessibility capabilities of your device.
 These features can help improve your educational experience as UCM transitions to virtual delivery.

 These videos may also assist with having text read aloud:

 We provide services to students in these three service areas:

 Postsecondary education disability offices are not expected to provide personal services and equipment, such as: tutors, personal care attendants, campus guides or helpers to attend events, hearing aids, personal computers or similar equipment, or assistance with medication.
 However, if these services are being provided to students without disabilities, then they need to be provided in an accessible manner to students with disabilities.

 To be eligible for academic accommodations at the University of Central Missouri you must have a disability as defined by the Americans with Disabilities Act (ADA) and be enrolled in one or more hours of study in UCM courses.

 The Americans with Disabilities Act and Section 504 of the Rehabilitation Act provides for equal opportunity to persons with disabilities.
 To be protected under the ADA, you must be determined to: